SciML/SciMLSensitivity.jl/docs/src/examples/sde/SDE_control.md

 ### Training

-We use the `ADAM` optimizer to optimize the parameters of the neural network.
+We use the `Adam` optimizer to optimize the parameters of the neural network.
 In each epoch, we draw new initial quantum states, compute the forward evolution, and, subsequently, the gradients of the loss function with respect to the parameters of the neural network.